Amir Amirzadeh

 Nubras Samayeen

-An Architecture of the Land: The National Assembly Building Complex in Bangladesh
+Architecture of the Land: Louis I. Kahn’s National Assembly Complex in Dhaka, Bangladesh

 Advisor: Dr. D. F. Ruggles